-An Eye on Next Year's Hottest Race: Kentucky
+An Eye on Next Year's Election: Kentucky

 I’ll have more to say later today and tomorrow on last night’s results.
 But let’s start the morning, now that that election is over, thinking about the next one.
 A year from today, we’ll wake up to find out who’s in control of the United States Senate—and to see what new faces will emerge there (and which old faces the new ones will be sending off to pasture).

 One old face not looking so hot right now is Mitch McConnell’s.
 He’s being challenged first by a tea-party primary opponent, Matt Bevin.
 They’re already slugging it out, for a primary that will happen next May 20.
 McConnell is way ahead at this point, but Bevin has money (a bell manufacturer, of all odd things; I’d like to be at the Courier-Journal writing the headlines if he wins).
 But McConnell’s more serious opponent is the Democratic front-runner, Alison Lundergan Grimes.
 I’ve written about her before.
 Grimes has mostly been leading McConnell in polls.
 They’re often within the margin of error, but still, they show she’s a strong contender, they ensure that she’ll be able to raise plenty of money, and so on.

 I got my hands on a brief “state of the race” memo written by Grimes senior adviser Jonathan Hurst, and it makes some points worth keeping in mind.
 For example:

 *In 2008, while John McCain was beating Barack Obama in Kentucky by 16 points, McConnell held on to win by just five over Bruce Lunsford.
 That means about 100,000 voters pulled for McCain and then bothered to switch over and back Lunsford.
 Never a good thing.
 And since this is not a presidential year, there will be no one at the top of the ticket to get large numbers of Republicans out to the polls.
 McConnell will be the top of the ticket.